DaveMielke/NBP/b2g/doc/UserInterface/Features/dictionary.rst

 Match Strategy
   The strategy to use when searching for words to suggest.
-  The default is to use the dictionary server's preferred strategy.
+  The default is to use an approximate match.